Zieba-Games/Znajd-ukryty-skarb/SECURITY.md

 ## Supported Versions

- which versions of game project are supported
+ which versions of game are supported

 | Version | Supported          |